PEOPLE AND THE PRESS

 August 19, 1998:

-A discussion of the latest coverage of the Starr investigation.
+A background report on the latest coverage of the Starr investigation.

 Ask Terence Smith about the media's coverage of the Starr investigation.